Sadac/k8s/db-practice-docker-k8s/README.md

 Setup the components for the kubernetes cluster (Deployment, Service, Ingress) and also build the iamge for the pgadmin client

-## Create ConfigMap and Secret
-Put in the ConfigMap the basic configuration data, and use the Secret to store the password for the database connection

 # Considerations
 1. I had issues connecting the dockerized postgres with the dockerized minikube, so I had to run minikube with VirtualBox